dokku/dokku-redis/README.md

 # schedule a backup
 # CRON_SCHEDULE is a crontab expression, eg. "0 3 * * *" for each day at 3am
 dokku redis:backup-schedule lolipop CRON_SCHEDULE BUCKET_NAME

+# cat the contents of the configured backup cronfile for the service
+dokku redis:backup-schedule-cat lolipop

 # remove the scheduled backup from cron
 dokku redis:backup-unschedule lolipop